gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

 | body | RetryEventRequest | yes | Request body |

-Trigger a manual retry for an event that failed to deliver.
+Initiates a manual retry for event processing for a specific company.
+This endpoint allows the user to specify the date range (start_date and end_date) within which the events should be retried.

 *Returned Response:*